Were Any Nude Emma Watson Photos Stolen In Latest Hack?

 — Emma Watson news (@emmawatson_news) March 16, 2017

 In 2014, many speculated that Emma Watson nude photos leaked as part of the massive and scandalous photo hack of dozens of celebrities, including Jennifer Lawrence and Kate Upton.
-But after the largest photo hack of celebrities and the biggest breach of celebrity privacy occured, people realized that there were no Emma Watson photos leaked then.
+But after the largest photo hack of celebrities and the biggest breach of celebrity privacy occurred, people realized that there were no Emma Watson photos leaked then.

 Watson reacted to the 2014 photo hack despite not being the victim herself.
 The Harry Potter star tweeted that people commenting on the hack have “a lack of empathy.”